menu

 Deer Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Deer Park’s overall crime rate is lower than average for the country.

-The population of Deer Park is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.58% of adults in Deer Park have a bachelor's degree or even advanced degree.
+The education level of Deer Park citizens is very high relative to the national average among all cities (21.84%): 38.58% of adults in Deer Park have a bachelor's degree or even advanced degree.

 Deer Park is an extremely ethnically-diverse town.
 The people who call Deer Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deer Park residents report their race to be White, followed by Asian.
 Deer Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.21% of the town’s residents.
 Important ancestries of people in Deer Park include Italian, Irish, German, Haitian, and Jamaican.